iamsilvio/deleteonerror.com/content/posts/WindowsUsbStick.md

 ## Step 2: make the drive bootable

-Thats realy easy microsoft provides some tooling for this.
+That's really easy Microsoft provides some tooling for this.
 All we need is the drive letter of your USB stick (In this sample I use U:)

-`bootsect /nt60 U:` will create the needed startcode
+`bootsect /nt60 U:` will create the needed start code

 ## Step 3: Moving files